 9. Hill of the Buddha

 Hill of Buddha is a popular tourist attraction in Sapporo that newly opened in 2015.
 It was designed by Tadao Ando, a world-famous Japanese architect involved in a number of masterpieces and stunning structure designs.
-It is located in the part of Makomanai Takino Cemetery and features a giant buddha statue which is half underground.
-Only the head of statue can be seen from the distance with beautiful hillside slopes full with seasonal plants and flowers all year round.
-Summer is the perfect season to get the glimpse of the unique landscape created by the contrast of purple lavenders and the impressive statue.
+It is located in the part of Makomanai Takino Cemetery and features a giant buddha statue that is half underground.
+Only the head of the statue can be seen from the distance with beautiful hillside slopes full of seasonal plants and flowers all year round.
+Summer is the perfect season to get a glimpse of the unique landscape created by the contrast of purple lavenders and the impressive statue.
 There is a sacred gateway leading to the bottom of the statue that allows you to see the entire statue!

 9am – 4pm (Apr. to Oct.)

 ▶Recommended tour: Hill of the Buddha, Lake Shikotsu, and Hokkaido Ballpark

 10. Gifu Daibutsu

 Gifu is a mountainous prefecture that is located in the Chubu region in Japan.
 It is home to Gifu Daibutsu, a wooden buddha statue that is kept at Shoboji temple.
 It was completed in 1832 after 38 years of construction.
 The 13.63 meters statue is stored in a historical wooden hall that features Chinese architectural style.
 It is officially designated as a prefectural important cultural property as well.
 A huge ginkgo tree is used as a main column for the structure, and other natural materials such as timber, bamboo, and cray all make up the beautiful statue.
 Japanese lacquer and gold leaf are used to create a gorgeous appearance that embraces the hall with a spiritual atmosphere.

 9am – 5pm